 - An understanding of the practice of evidence-based medicine and the impact of clinical research on patient care

-Applications for the RECS program will be available November 30, 2022 through February 10, 2023 at 5 pm.
+Applications for the RECS program will be accepted through February 9, 2024 at 5 pm.
 Applicants must have a GPA of at least 3.25 and have completed at least six credit hours of undergraduate sciences courses.
 This program accepts approximately 20 students per year.